otrv4/otrv4/otrv4.md

       not received a plaintext message from this correspondent, attach the whitespace tag to the message.
     * Send the (possibly modified) message as plaintext.

+Whitespace tags are constructed according to the section "Tagged plaintext messages" of OTRv3 [3], and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is used to indicate a willingness to use OTR version 4.

 If `msgstate` is `MSGSTATE_ENCRYPTED`: